-Given the fact that you know what they like among your products, you can pick something awesome that they’ll be amazed to receive and happy to remember.
+Given the fact that you know which of your products they like, you can pick something awesome that they’ll be amazed to receive and happy to remember.

 Occasions suitable for such a surprise may be:

-Trust us, nobody sad “no” to gifts, ever.
+Trust us, nobody said “no” to gifts, ever.
 Do the math – the cost of such a token of appreciation is negligible to the benefits – and go ahead.

 Sure, you’re doing email marketing, but how targeted are your offers?